zyrouge/beize/README.md

 # Outre

-A highly dynamic multi-paradigm language.
+A is highly dynamic multi-paradigm programming language.

 # Links